 Good nonprofit branding also helps you stand out amongst other similar nonprofit organizations and get your message across in a noisy space.
 While a brand is more than its visual identity (the name, the logo, and graphic design), a great logo is definitely the centerpiece of your brand.

-Your logo is essentially a visual representation of everything your organization stands for; it counts for most people’s first impressions of your nonprofit; it speaks about your professional standard, and it’s somewhat of an ambassador for your cause.
+Your nonprofit logo is essentially a visual representation of everything your organization stands for; it counts for most people’s first impressions of your nonprofit; it speaks about your professional standard, and it’s somewhat of an ambassador for your cause.

 In other words…It’s crucial to get it right.